michael2012z/BitBible/markdown/KJV/files/Num.md

 22. Because all those men which have seen my glory, and my miracles, which I did in Egypt and in the wilderness, and have tempted me now these ten times, and have not hearkened to my voice;

-23. Surely they shall not see the land which I sware unto their fathers, neither shall any of them that provoked me see it:Surely…: Heb.
-If they see the land
+23. Surely they shall not see the land which I sware unto their fathers, neither shall any of them that provoked me see it:

 24. But my servant Caleb, because he had another spirit with him, and hath followed me fully, him will I bring into the land whereinto he went; and his seed shall possess it.